sierralogic/diction/README.md

 # diction

-Diction is a Clojure library similar to spec functionality with added functionality and some batteries included.
+Diction is a Clojure library similar to spec but with added functionality and some batteries included.

 ## Status of Diction

 Diction is currently slated for first public release end-Q1/start-Q2 2019.

-Current Clojure libraries/frameworks for data specifications, validation, and more:
+Existing Clojure libraries/frameworks for data specifications, validation, and more:
 - `spec` : https://clojure.org/guides/spec
 - `prismatic/schema` : https://github.com/plumatic/schema

+Diction is meant to provide everything out-of-the-box for data dictionary, schema definition, schema validation, schema generation, custom diction schema types, custom/dynamic validation rules, custom/dynamic decoration rules, import/export of diction schemas, data metadata definition/management/query, and so much more.

+Diction is also meant to change and improve to handle the evolving and dynamic nature of enterprise data element management.

 ## Features

 - data dictionary